 The Exposed Skincare Kits include all these ingredients and more to really get to the cause of your acne to treat it and prevent it.
 More importantly, Exposed Skincare products contribute to skin health in general, using both natural and scientific ingredients.

 Because we understand acne and we know that these ingredients work, we offer the best guarantee in the industry: if you do not see a reduction in acne or smoother skin you can get a full refund within ONE YEAR of your purchase.

-Acne goes beyond skin deep.
+Acne goes beyond the surface of your skin.
 It can affect your confidence, your personality, your self-image, and more.
 That's why we don't mess around with empty promises and dishonest marketing teams.
 We tell you that our product works because we know that it works.

 Experience the high quality of Exposed Skincare, and leave your acne in the past.

 A 2001 British study found that smoking was a contributing factor to both acne prevalence and severity; this is especially true for those who smoke heavily.
 A 2005 study, however, found no relationship between smoking and an increased risk of any form of acne.

 A more recent 2016 study summarizes the current attitude surrounding this question well.
 While exploring data surrounding common acne risk factors, including smoking cigarettes, researchers found that, while smokers seemed to experience acne at higher rates, a lack of convincing data to directly link the two phenomena means more research is needed before definite claims can be made in either direction.

 Does alcohol cause acne?

 There is little research directly exploring the connection between drinking alcohol and acne prevalence.
 However, it is true that lifestyle choices like excessive alcohol consumption can interfere with the body's natural ability to fight inflammation, keep hormones in balance, and heal, all of which may contribute to more frequent breakouts or make acne worse.